-In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
-On campus, some resources may maintain confidentiality and are not required to report actual or suspected discrimination or harassment.
+To make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
+On campus, some resources may maintain confidentiality and are not required to report actual or suspected discrimination, harassment, and/or retaliation in a way that identifies the parties.
 They may offer options and resources without any obligation to inform an outside agency or campus official unless a Complainant has requested the information be shared.

-If a Complainant expects formal action in response to their allegations, reporting to an Official with Authority (the names of the Officials with Authority are provided in this Policy) can connect them with resources to report crimes and/or policy violations, and these employees will immediately pass reports to the Title IX Coordinator (and/or police, if desired by the Complainant), who will take action when an incident is reported to them.
+If a Complainant expects formal action in response to their allegations, reporting to an Official with Authority (the names of the Officials with Authority are provided in this Policy) can connect them with resources to report alleged crimes and/or policy violations, and these employees will immediately pass reports to the Title IX Coordinator (and/or police, if desired by the Complainant or required by law), who will act when an incident is reported to them.

-The following sections describe the reporting options at ATU for a Complainant or third-party (including parents/guardians when appropriate):
+The following sections describe the reporting options at ATU for a Complainant or third-party (including parents/ guardians when appropriate):

-a.
-Confidential Resources
+A. Confidential Resources